 Translation by Royall Tyler

-鎌倉新仏教 (New school of Buddhism emerged during Kamakura Era)
+鎌倉新仏教 (New schools of Buddhism emerged during the Kamakura Era)

 |浄土宗 (Jodo shu)||法然 (Honen, 1133-1212)||After hard training and relentless studies, Honen finally decided that Buddha’s mercy was open to everyone including people who couldn’t even read the scripture.
 He started the nembutsu, which was a short chant that could be practiced by anyone.|